GOSS-hash/ml-webapp-using-streamlit/README.md

 <!-- hide -->
-# Integration of a ML model in Render using Streamlit - Step by step guide
+# Integration of a ML model in Render using Streamlit
 <!-- endhide -->

 - Find and understand a new dataset or use the model from the previous project.